-(d) In the event of the Grantee's death or if the Committee determines, in its sole discretion, that the Grantee has become Disabled, in each case, after the Grant Date and prior to third anniversary of the Grant Date), 100% of the RSUs shall become immediately vested and, regardless of the Grantee's deferral election, the Company as soon as reasonably practicable shall issue shares of Stock to the Grantee (or the Grantee's designated beneficiary or estate executor in the event of the Grantee's death) with respect to the RSUs that have vested hereunder but for which shares of Stock had not yet been issued to the Grantee.
+(d) In the event of the Grantee's death or if the Committee determines, in its sole discretion, that the Grantee has become Disabled, in each case, after the Grant Date and prior to the end of the Performance Period, (i) 100% of the target number of PRSUs shall become immediately vested and, regardless of the Grantee's deferral election, the Company, as soon as reasonably practicable, shall issue shares of Stock to the Grantee (or the Grantee's designated beneficiary or estate executor in the event of the Grantee's death) with respect to the target number of PRSUs and (ii) any PRSUs in excess of the target number shall be forfeited.
+In the event the Grantee dies or becomes Disabled (as determined by the Committee in its sole discretion) on or after the end of the Performance Period and prior to (or on) the Settlement Date, the Grantee shall be entitled to receive shares of Stock underlying all vested PRSUs, and regardless of the Grantee's deferral election, the Company, as soon as reasonably practicable, shall issue the applicable number of shares of Stock to the Grantee (or the Grantee's designated beneficiary or estate executor in the event of the Grantee's designated PRSUs, and regardless of the Grantee's deferral election, the Company, as soon as reasonably practicable, shall issue the applicable number of shares of Stock to the Grantee's designated beneficiary or estate executor in the event of the Grantee's death).

-(e) If the Grantee's Service is terminated by the Company without Cause or by the Grantee for Good Reason, in each case after the Grant Date (other than due to a Change in Control Termination), then on the date of the Grantee's termination (or, if later, on the effective date of the Change in Control), 100% of the RSUs shall become immediately vested and settled according to Section 4 hereof.
+(e) If the Grantee's Service is terminated by the Company without Cause or by the Grantee for Good Reason, in each case after the Grant Date but before the end of the Performance Period (other than due to a Change in Control Termination), then a pro-rata portion of the PRSUs based on a fraction equal to the number of full calendar months that have elapsed from the first day of the Performance Period through and inclusive of the termination date divided by 36 shall remain eligible to vest at the end of the Performance Period according to the Vesting Table based on actual performance, and such vested PRSUs shall be settled at the time specified in Section 4 hereof.

-(f) If the Grantee's service terminates for Cause, then any outstanding RSUs, whether vested or unvested, shall be forfeited and cancelled as of the Grantee's termination date.
-If the Grantee's employment is terminated due to a reason specified in (b)-(e) above but, after such termination, the Committee determines that it would have had Cause to terminate the Grantee's Service if all the relevant facts had been known to the Committee as of the date of the Grantee's termination, then all outstanding RSUs shall immediately be forfeited and cancelled, whether or not vested, as of the date of the Committee's determination.
+(f) If the Grantee's employment is terminated due to a reason specified in (b)-(e) above but, after such termination, the Committee determines that it would have had Cause to terminate the Grantee's Service if all the relevant facts had been known to the Committee as of the date of the Grantee's termination, then all PRSUs and Actual PRSUs shall immediately be forfeited and cancelled, whether or not vested, as of the date of the Committee's determination.